vyomasystems-lab/challenges-Vinuthna3031/level3_design/README.md

-# Sequence detector Design Verification
+# 16-bit Array Multiplier Design Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.